Shikha-code36/zoom-web2.0/README.md

 To share meeting copy the full link with the id in the address bar e.g http://localhost:433/aaaa-bbbb-cccccc.

 People who join with the same link would be in the same meeting as you.
-Enjoy and have fun!!!

-Please find Live verion here [Here](https://zoom-clone-el-mubarak.herokuapp.com/).
+Please find Live verion here [Here](https://zoom-web2.herokuapp.com/).